 Queen Elizabeth II Diamond Jubilee Scholarship

-- Applicants to the QE Internships must be entering or enrolled in their 3rd or 4th year of an undergraduate degree, or be enrolled in a graduate program.
+- Entering or enrolled in their 3rd or 4th year of an undergraduate degree, or be enrolled in a graduate program (QE Internships applicants only)

-- Applicants must be 35 years of age or under at the time of their application
+- 35 years of age or under at the time of their application

-- Applicants must be proficient in the language of instruction at the Commonwealth partner institution
+- Proficient in the language of instruction at the Commonwealth partner institution

-- Applicants must participate in Community engagement activities in Canada and abroad
+- Participate in Community engagement activities in Canada and abroad

 - Once accepted, applicants must work, study or conduct research on a full-time basis at the partner institution